photogrammetry-scanner/gcode-feeder/README.md

 On first installation the wireless manager will open an access point with captive portal to configure the username/passwort for the local wireless lan.

-If connected to WLAN, the ip-address of the http::// UI will be shown on the display.
+Once the controller is connected to WLAN, the ip-address for accessing the http::// UI will be shown on the display.